import pandas as pd

 Permutation Importance (Original Features)

-That means the importance results align with:
+That means the results align with:

 X.columns

-not with expanded feature names.
+not with expanded one-hot feature names.

 from sklearn.inspection import permutation_importance